deividastalocka-source/servicenow-it-support-lab/docs/07-shared-folder-access-incident.md

 ### Incident Summary

-Sarah Jones from the Human Resources department contacted the IT Service Desk after receiving an Access Denied message when attempting to access the HR network share.
+Sarah Jones from the HR department contacted the IT Service Desk after receiving an Access Denied message when attempting to access the HR shared folder.

-The incident was logged in ServiceNow and investigated by the IT Support team.
-The issue was traced to incorrect sharing permissions on the network share.
-After restoring the required permissions, access was successfully verified and the incident was resolved.
+The issue was investigated and identified as incorrect sharing permissions.
+The required permissions were restored, access to the shared folder was verified and the ServiceNow incident was resolved.

 ---